The Native Addictions Council of Manitoba is located at:160 Salter Street

-The major impetus for the creation of the Native Alcoholism Council of Manitoba was a tragic, alcohol-related accident which occurred in 1968.
+The major motivation for the creation of the Native Addictions Council of Manitoba was a tragic, alcohol-related accident which occurred in 1968.
 On May 10, 1968 on Highway 59, south of Brokenhead, an accident claimed the lives of nine people.
 The lone survivor was confined to a wheelchair and thirty-three children were left orphaned.
 This incident was the latest in a number of alcohol-related cases that affected many native communities in Manitoba.

-This accident highlighted the need for a more directed approach in dealing with Alcoholism in Native communities across Manitoba.
+This accident highlighted the need for a more directed approach in dealing with alcoholism in native communities across Manitoba.
 In 1971, on November 18 and 19, a two day conference was held in Winnipeg to discuss the problem.
 It was resolved that the Native Alcoholism of Manitoba be formed as an organization.
 On February 21, 1972, with the help of a grant from the Local Initiative Program (LIP), ten employees were hired to survey what needed to be done to combat this problem.
 On March 1, 1972, NACM set up its first office in a garage at 147 James Avenue in Winnipeg.
 On July 19, 1972, the Native Alcoholism Council of Manitoba was officially incorporated under Provincial Bill 74.
 Its main purposes, as set out in Bill 74, were to provide for, assist in, or arrange for the provision of:

-- Adequate counselling to the Native alcoholic.
+- Adequate counselling to the relatives facing chemical depencency and compulsion.

-- Educational material in Native schools.
+- Educational material in schools.

 The Department of Health and Social Development began funding Project Outreach when the LIP grant ended in 1973.
 The NACM relocated to 865½ Main Street that year.
 From its main office in Winnipeg, NACM ran an outreach program that covered the province of Manitoba with energetic workers in such communities as Norway House, Easterville, Rossburn, Pegius, Fisher River, Little Black River, Brokenhead, Selkirk, Brandon Dauphin and Winnipeg.
 As well, NACM also accommodated people for treatment from other provinces.